caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 caFrame
 ~~~~~~~

-has no equivalent of Text in MEDM.
+has no equivalent in MEDM.

    :ref:`geometry` is used for any object
    **Description:**